 You may also find useful information on the Health Services website.

-Because there is very little time during the orientation, you should plan to allocate two or three days BEFORE the orientation to find a suitable residence for the 2016-17 academic year.
-Contact your academic department to get in contact with current graduate students who may know more about local housing opportunities in the university community.
+Because there is very little time during the orientation, you should plan to allocate two or three days BEFORE the orientation to find a suitable residence for the 2019-20 academic year.
+The Syracuse University Off-Campus Housing Finder is a great resource for student looking for a place to live while outside the Syracuse area.

-Contact the offices below for more information about apartment options both on and off campus.
+Contact the office below for more information about apartment options both on South Campus and off campus.

 - Off-Campus and Commuter Services